 GC 512 • Global, Cultural and Contextual Ministry 3 Credits

 A biblically grounded examination of culture as the context of all ministry.
-This course applies understanding of culture to the global mission mandate of the church, and examines how one's cultural identity influences spiritual and personal growth as well as leadership potential.
-The course provides opportunity for acquisition of skills for understanding other cultures.
-It explores in depth historical and contemporary structural impediments to the church's mission, including power differentials, racism, sexism, and classism.
-The reconciling power of the Gospel to transform the church into a new and just community will permeate the course.
+This course applies understanding of culture to the global and local missional mandate of the church, and provides opportunity for acquisition of skills and strategies for ministry with other cultures.
+It explores structural impediments to the church's mission such as racism, sexism and power differentials, as well as the reconciling power of the gospel to transform the church and community.

 GC 610 • Cross-Cultural Communication 1.5,3 Credits